-The City of Meriden has developed its strategic plan based on an analysis of the data presented in this plan and the community participation and stake holder consultation process.
+The City of Meriden has developed its strategic plan based on an analysis of the data presented in the Consolidated Plan and the community participation and stake holder consultation process.
 Through these efforts, the City has identified four priority needs and associated goals to address those needs.
 The priority needs include: